Last updated on 7th December 2022

 A whopping 96% of people have watched an explainer video to learn more about a new product or service.
 And 88% of people have been convinced to buy a product or service after watching an explainer video!

 Explainer videos also cater to our ever-shortening attention spans, making them easy for people to watch and enjoy.
 People are more likely to watch a shorter video and share it with their social circles, which explains why video content less than 15 seconds long is shared 37% more often.

 By not incorporating them into your video marketing strategy, you could be missing a trick.

 But, many businesses shy away from creating this type of video content because it can be expensive.
-If the explainer video is created by a freelancer, you should expect to be paying between £725 and £3,950 for a single video.
-If you use an agency, the price could be anywhere between £2,050 and £43,500.
+If the explainer video is created by an agency, the price could be anywhere between $600 and $250,000!